 - Family therapy

 - Eating Disorder Support group.
-This is a free group that I co-lead with Dr. Tyler Hernandez.
+This is a monthly group that I co-lead with Dr. Tyler Hernandez.
 Group runs every Wednesday evening at 6pm EST. Please contact me for more information!

 - My office can assist you with filing claims for out-of-network benefits.
-I also believe that access to therapy is important, and will work with you and/or your family on a sliding scale to increase affordability.
+I also believe that access to therapy is important, and will work with you and/or your family on a reduced fee for a limited time to increase affordability.

 For Your First Appointment: